-For all students awarded a non-passing grade at the end of the semester, the student's reported last day of attendance (LDA) will be used to determine whether a student who received all "F" grades earned the grade or unofficially withdrew.
-If no LDA available, the student will be considered an unofficial withdrawal and the midpoint of the semester will be used to calculate the return of funds.
-Additionally, if a student is reported as "never attended" class, 100% of federal aid that was credited or disbursed to the student will be reversed from student's account and returned to U.S. Department of Education.
-The reversal will create a balance owed to College of the Mainland.
+For students awarded a non-passing grade at the end of the semester, the student's reported last day of attendance (LDA) will be used to determine whether or not a student who received all "F" grades earned the grade or unofficially withdrew.
+If no LDA is available, the student will be considered to have unofficially withdrawn and the midpoint of the semester will be used to calculate the return of funds.
+Additionally, if a student is reported as "never attended" class, 100% of all federal aid that was credited to the student's account or disbursed directly to the student will be reversed and returned to the U. S. Department of Education.
+This reversal of aid will create a balance owed to College of the Mainland for the student.